John Barnard Jenkins: Investiture bombings

 Jenkins turned his attention to the upcoming investiture of Prince Charles.
 On 30 June 1969, the evening before the investiture, two members of the MAC, Alwyn Jones and George Taylor, were killed when a bomb they had been intending to place outside government offices in Abergele exploded.
 Although authorities have claimed the actual target was the railway line at Abergele, Jenkins has denied this, stating that he informed Jones to "target any government office that was not near the train".
 Jenkins only discovered the accident the following day while on duty and it took him several hours to ascertain which of the four active groups in the area had been killed.
 When he returned home, Jenkins broke down to his wife and confessed that he had provided the device to the pair, stating that he was "absolutely shattered" by the events.

 The MAC's plans continued nonetheless, with a second explosive being planted in the garden of the Chief Constable of Gwynedd police.
 The device was timed to detonate at 2:15 p.m., moments before a 21-gun salute began to mark a welcome to the Royal Family in order to undermine the ceremony.
 Jenkins remarked that this plan "worked like a dream".

 Another device, supplied to a cell leader in Caernarfon days beforehand, was planted in an iron forge near the castle but failed to go off; Jenkins had instructed the member to place the bomb "where it won't hurt anybody, but will cause symbolic damage."
 He believed that the person instructed to plant the bomb had done so hurriedly, fearing detection with the increased police attention in the area, and failed to properly prime the device.
 When he discovered that the device had failed, Jenkins instructed a member of the MAC to inform the police of the location.
 He feared trying to retrieve the bomb, believing the site would be under watch by police.
 The local force had been inundated with prank calls and failed to act on the tip off.
-The device was found four days later by Ian Cox, a 10-year-old boy on holiday in the town from the Home Counties.
-He had been playing football nearby and had accidentally activated the device while attempting to retrieve his ball.
-Cox was seriously injured, losing his right foot in the incident and suffering severe burns to his other leg.
-He spent weeks in hospital and underwent numerous surgeries over the following decade.
+The device was found four days later by Ian Cox, a 10-year-old boy on holiday in the town.
+He had been playing football nearby and activated the device while retrieving his ball.
+Cox lost his right foot in the incident and suffered severe burns to his other leg.
+He spent weeks in hospital and required repeated surgery over the following decade.
 The final bomb was placed on Llandudno Pier and was designed to stop the Royal Yacht Britannia from docking; this too failed to explode and lay undetected for several months.

 Jenkins maintained that the devices were always designed to cause as much disruption as possible while ensuring that no one was hurt.
 Some members of the MAC had suggested a possible assassination attempt of Prince Charles.
 Jenkins had immediately dismissed the idea, believing such an attack would "alienate" the Welsh public.